tigrawap/slit/README.md

 - **G/End** - Go to last line
 - **q** - quit

-#### Keybindings TODOs:
-- Switch filters - disable all of them temorary to get context of current line and then reenable them

 ### Filters
 - Inclusive(&): Will keep only lines that match the pattern AND included by previous filters
-- Exclusive: Filters out lines that match the pattern
+- Exclusive(-): Filters out lines that match the pattern
-- Appending: Filters in lines that match pattern, even if they were excluded by previous filters
+- Appending(+): Filters in lines that match pattern, even if they were excluded by previous filters

 Filters can be chained, first append filter(if first to be used) will work as inclusive filter.